georgemblack/web/src/_posts/2020-01-03-what-happens-to-our-dead-data.md

 Will our listings on Ancestry.com link to 10,000 photos we once uploaded to Facebook?

 Will third-party companies collect our ancient data, and keep it only for a fee?
-(Or auction it off like abandon storage units?)
+Or auction it off like abandon storage units?

 Is it *worth* storing a tweet from 2,000 years ago?

 <!--more-->

-Will there be a day when even [Amazon Glacier](https://aws.amazon.com/glacier/) is too expensive?
-(It's currently $0.00099/GB to store data in Deep Archive.)
+Will there be a day when even [Glacier Deep Archive](https://aws.amazon.com/glacier/) is too expensive? ($0.00099/GB!)

 When do we start *deleting* things?